 Poll workers are either elected to office (for a four-year term) or appointed by the Board of Elections.
 The Judge of Elections and the Majority and Minority Inspectors are elected, while the Machine Operator and Clerk are appointed.

 To be considered for an appointment, interested Delaware County residents can submit the short Poll Worker Application Form.

-Typically, some polling locations are fully staffed while other polling locations may be in need of workers.
+Typically, some polling locations are fully staffed while other polling locations may need workers.
 If there is no vacancy in your immediate area, you may be asked to consider serving in other areas.
 If you are not appointed during the current election cycle, we will retain your information for future elections.
-As of September 15, 2020, we do not anticipate needing any additional poll worker applications and expect all polling locations to be fully staffed.

 Note that all poll workers must be registered voters in Delaware County, comfortable with interacting with the public, and interested in learning and staying current with election rules.
 There is a high-performance expectation on election day and well-trained poll workers are instrumental in our ability to realize that goal.

 Citizen of the United States and a Registered Delaware County Voter

 Must not hold any public office, appointment or employment in the government.

 Must not be a candidate running for public office on the ballot in precinct (exceptions for Judge and Inspector of elections)